telerik/kendo-ui-core/docs/controls/data-management/listview/how-to/drag-n-drop-reordering-using-kendo-touch.md

 > **Important**
 >
-> The example that used to demonstrate how to implement the drag-and-drop reordering in Kendo UI ListView by using the `kendoTouch` tap event is now obsolete.
+> The example that used to demonstrate how to implement the drag-and-drop reordering in a Kendo UI ListView by using the `kendoTouch` tap event is now obsolete.
 For viewing this functionality, refer to [this live demo](http://demos.telerik.com/kendo-ui/sortable/integration-listview).

 ## See Also